EU eyes warmer Cuba ties with push for new accord

 EU negotiators aim to agree the so-called Political Dialogue and Cooperation Agreement by the end of 2015 and say Cuba has signalled a willingness to sign.

-While EU investment in Cuba and progress toward multiparty democracy are not expected to change dramatically in the near future, the pursuit of the accord is symbolic, highlighting the bloc's warmer ties with Cuba in contrast to the United States, which has maintained an economic embargo on Cuba since 1962.
+While EU investment in Cuba and progress towards multi-party democracy are not expected to change dramatically in the near future, the pursuit of the accord is symbolic, highlighting the bloc's warmer ties with Cuba in contrast to the United States, which has maintained an economic embargo on Cuba since 1962.

-EU officials repeatedly said human rights would be a core issue in the negotiations, and the European Union's ambassador to Havana said Cuban authorities had indicated that "everything could be on the table," including human rights.

-"That was the message at the very beginning of the process, but now we have to set agendas and there, of course, the more difficult issues will come out," EU Ambassador Herman Portocarero told reporters in Havana.

 Although U.S.-Cuba relations have taken a more pragmatic tone recently, with officials from both sides pointing to improvements, Washington has barely budged since easing Cuban travel restrictions in 2011.

-The United States previously exerted pressure on Europe to isolate the Cuban government.
-But one senior EU official who met U.S. officials last week to brief them on Europe's plans said the EU's overtures were met with Washington's "full understanding."
+Washington also previously exerted pressure on Europe to isolate the Cuban government.
+But one senior EU official who met U.S. officials last week to brief them on Europe's plans, said the EU's overtures were with Washington's "full understanding".

 Cuba has received about 80 million euros ($109 million) in development aid from the EU since 2008, according to EU data.

 The EU is Cuba's biggest foreign investor and second biggest trading partner after Venezuela.
-One third of tourists visiting the island every year come from the 28-member EU.
+One third of tourists visiting the island every year come from the 28-nation EU.

 CHANGE FROM WITHIN